wzslr321/enver-rs/README.md

 # enver-rs
 Simple rust program that helps configure env variables

-This repository is going to contain code of my first 10-hour rust adventure.
+This repository is going to contain code of my first x-hour rust adventure.